The coronavirus and travelling with an eTA Canada

-The number of confirmed infections in Canada has risen to more than two hundred thousand and more than ten thousand Canadians have died of Covid-19.
+The number of confirmed infections in Canada has risen to more than seven hundred thousand, and more than ten thousand Canadians have died of Covid-19.
 The Canadian government has therefore taken measures to reduce the further spread of the virus.
-Currently, only Canadian citizens and their immediate families, permanent residents, persons with an essential reason to travel to Canada and in some cases American citizens are admitted to Canada.
+Currently, only Canadian citizens and permanent residents and their immediate families, and persons with an essential reason to travel to Canada are admitted to Canada.
 All other travellers are subject to a travel ban.

 Consequences for travelling to Canada and the eTA

-The temporary travel ban also applies to travellers who are already in possession of a valid eTA.
+The temporary travel ban also applies to travellers who are already possess a valid eTA.
 It is not yet known how long the travel ban will last.
 It is possible that travellers will be allowed to enter in the near future under certain conditions, but this has not yet been confirmed by the Canadian government.

 Applying for eTA still possible